mportesdev/mportesdev.github.io/_posts/2023-04-20-nullable-and-non-nullable-columns.md

 comments: false
 ---

-Two basic ways to declare the nullable property of a table column in SQLAlchemy 2.x ORM.
+Two basic ways to declare the nullable property of a table column in SQLAlchemy 2.0 [ORM].

 ```python
 from sqlalchemy import Integer